Hendawyy/Final-Project-iti/README.md

 ---- 🌟 ----

 ### 🌐  Access the GKE Cluster

-1. After applying the Terraform configuration, you'll want to access the private VM instance through Identity-Aware Proxy (IAP).
-Use the following command:
+After applying the Terraform configuration, you'll want to access the private VM instance through Identity-Aware Proxy (IAP) and check the progress of the startup script.
+Follow these steps:

+1. Access the private VM instance using the following command, replacing <project-name> and <vm-zone> with your specific project and zone information:
    ```
-   gcloud compute ssh private-vm-instance --project=<project-name> --zone=<vm-zone> --tunnel-through-iap
+   gcloud compute ssh <instance-name> --project=<project-name> --zone=<vm-zone> --tunnel-through-iap
    ```
-2. Once you've accessed the machine, check the progress of the startup script by viewing the log file:
+2. Once connected, check the progress of the startup script by viewing the log file:
    ```
-   cat /var/log/syslog
+   cat /var/log/syslog | grep startup-script
    ```
-3. Obtain the cluster credentials using the following command:
+3. Obtain the cluster credentials using the following command, replacing <cluster-name>, <cluster-zone>, and <project-name> with your specific cluster and project details:
    ```
    gcloud container clusters get-credentials <cluster-name> --zone <cluster-zone> --project <project-name> --internal-ip
    ```
- After The Pipeline is build you will see the runing pods you can get the service ip in order to access the Web applicaton you can do that by doing the followinf:
+4. After building the Jenkins pipeline, you will see running pods.
+To access the web application, obtain the service IP:
    ```
    kubectl get svc -n node
    ```
-8. Copy the External-IP and paste it into your browser to access the web application.
-This app displays the number of visits, which increases every time you reload the page.
+5. Copy the External-IP and paste it into your browser to access the web application.
+The web app displays the number of visits, which increases every time you reload the page.
-9. this app has ```visists:number of visits``` every time you reload the ```number of visits``` will increase
+6. this app has ```visists:number of visits``` every time you reload the ```number of visits``` will increase
-10. since in Kubernetes (K8s), "stateful" means  that each pod in a stateful application has persistent storage to maintain its state.
+7. since in Kubernetes (K8s), "stateful" means  that each pod in a stateful application has persistent storage to maintain its state.
 If the database fails for any reason, you can still access the data.
-11. You can check this by destroying mongodb-0 and then reloading the browser.
+8. You can check this by destroying mongodb-0 and then reloading the browser.
 The ```number of visits``` will remain unchanged and increase from the last visit.
    ```
    curl <EXTERNAL_IP>
    delete pods mongodb-0-n mongo